psiz-org/psiz/README.md

 ### Model, Layer, Variable

 Package-defined models are built by sub-classing `tf.keras.Model`.
 Components of a model are built using the `tf.keras.layers.Layer` API.
-Free parameters are implemented as a `tf.Variable`.
+A free parameter is implemented as a `tf.Variable`.

 In PsiZ, a psychological embedding can be thought of as having two major components.
 The first component is a conventional embedding which models stimulus coordinates in psychological space.
 In the simplest case, this is implemented using `tf.keras.layers.Embedding`.
 The second component embodies the *psychological* aspect of the model and includes parameterized distance, similarity, and choice functions.